totoro2450/SPO-custom-CSS/README.md

 ### Manual deployment

-1. Upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
+1. Upload the `SPO-Customization.sppkg` from the `sharepoint` folder to your App catalog.
 2. When prompted to deploy to all sites, choose the option that suits your needs.

 ## Features